 The cable management arm is an optional addition to the MIS chassis that helps keep cables organized in the rack.
 It attaches to a plate on the rear of the MIS chassis and to the rack in which the chassis is mounted.
 The cable management arm comes in a length designed for 26" deep racks, such as the D-Rack.
-It can be shortened to accommodate other rack sizes (Figure 1-12).
+It can be shortened to accommodate other rack sizes (Figure 1-14).
+Instructions on shortening the cable management arm are in Chapter 5, "Troubleshooting."

-Figure 1-12 Cable Management Arm
+Figure 1-14 Cable Management Arm